ton-community/ton-docs/docs/contribute/sample-tutorial.md

 ## Body of the Tutorial

 - Please do not use "Body of the Tutorial" as a heading, use your own heading that is relevant to the material.
-"Getting started" is acceptable if you can't think of anything else 😉
+  - "Getting started" is acceptable if you can't think of anything else 😉
 - Add any text content necessary to guide readers through your tutorial, and ***remember to proofread your content*** for spelling and grammar before you submit your tutorial.
-[Grammarly](http://grammarly.com) is a good free program that can help you to avoid spelling and grammar problems.
+  - [Grammarly](http://grammarly.com) is a good free program that help you to avoid grammar problems.

-### Points to remember
+### Key points

 - Do not use "Body of the Tutorial" as a heading!
 - **Keep all sub-headings at H3,** don't go into H4 or lower**:**